Home of Music's Most Influential Drummers

-Classic Profile:
+A Classic Profile:

-The Heartbeat of Heart --
+The Heartbeat of Heart -- Mike Derosier

-by Christopher
+by Christopher Sandford

 Anyone brave enough to open Rolling Stone knows that an obsession with best-of lists is a symptom of male narcissistic personality disorder.
 I mean, they’re everywhere.
 Maybe it all began sensibly enough, with just a nod to someone’s favorite album, but it’s since evolved beyond all reason: lists endlessly shuffled and reshuffled, as if by the John Cusack character in High Fidelity, trying to make sense of his serial disasters with women by constantly ranking and re-ranking not just songs but for all I know individual hooks and riffs and fills as well.
 Even if you disagree with the choices about half the time (and what use is a list if you can’t argue with it?), it’s reassuring proof that despite or because of all the other toys of our distracted age, people still care passionately about music.